 Let’s accept the fact that not all of us are lucky or brave enough to follow our dreams, or do just what we love to do in life.
 That reflects another truth that there are two categories of people in this world – one who dreams and dreams and plan and plan only.
 And the people in the other category dream, plan and simply execute to live their dream.
 Piyush Goswami and Akshatha Shetty belongs to the second category.
 Yes!

-It was a pleasure talking to these young and energetic duo and inspire myself with their contagious passion to bring about a positive change and to live a life beyond numbers.
+It was a pleasure talking to this young and energetic duo and inspire myself with their contagious passion to bring about a positive change and to live a life beyond numbers.
 In a candid conversation, they shared few chapters from their journey so far.

 Piyush was born in Charkhari town in Bundelkhand region of Uttar Pradesh.
 He spent his first 11 years of life in UP.
-In 1996 Piyush came to Bangalore to pursue education in English medium.
+In 1996 Piyush came to Bangalore to pursue an education in English medium.
 He then went on to graduate with a B.Tech. from National Institute Of Technology, Surathkal in 2008 and worked with Oracle SSI India for One year and Eight months.